Gutapl/My-first-project/README.md

 # My-first-project
 It 's my first school project!
 It 's the game.
-In this game first player print the word and second player should gess it.
+In this game first player print the word and second player should guess it.